DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/external/external-imageandchart.md

-# Using External Image Repository and Chart Repository to Store Images and Chart Packages
+# Using External Container Registry and Chart Repository to Store Images and Chart Packages

 This document describes how to use third-party image repositories and chart repositories.

-## Steps for External Image Repository and Chart Repository
+## Steps for External Container Registry and Chart Repository

 1. In the [clusterConfig.yaml](../cluster-config.md), configure the `imagesAndCharts` parameter as follows: